Get Rid Of Carpet Beetles

 Do Carpet Beetles Bite?

-Carpet Beetles and carpet beetle larvae do not bite.
+Carpet Beetles and carpet beetle larvae in the UK and Bristol do not bite.
 The insects are entirely harmless to humans so should are not considered carriers of disease.

 In Bristol Carpet Beetles or Varied Carpet Beetles (Anthrenus verbasci) are tiny beetles with several similar species belonging to the family Dermestidae.